Learn API Testing - Complete Tutorial with Video

 5. Frame the Test Cases

 Create comprehensive test cases for each API endpoint.
-Test cases should cover various scenarios, including valid and invalid inputs, boundary cases, and edge cases.
+Test cases should cover various scenarios, including valid and invalid inputs, boundaries, and edge cases.
 Define the expected outcomes for each test case.

 6. Add Assertions on the Expected Results